andrastantos/the_d_machine/isa/isa.md

   Simply put, when an interrupt happens, the INST register is forced to 0 cycle 3.
 Because of this, the saved PC points to the instruction that needs to be retried once the interrupt handler returns.

-  Any SWAP with the 'D' bit cleared also inverts INTEN.
+  Any SWAP with the 'D' bit cleared also inverts INTDIS.
 This facilitates return from interrupt operations: in an atomic operation, we restore the execution to where it got interrupted while also enabling interrupts.
 Interrupts are immediately enabled, so if there's a pending interrupt, no forward progress is made.
 This is a minor price to pay for simplicity.

 - reset is done the same way as interrupts, in other words, on reset, INST is forced to 0x0000 and ICYCLE is forced to 4.

 - one can enable/disable interrupts by storing the subsequent location of execution in some convenient low address (something that an IMMED field can address), then performing the requisite SWAP operation (with the D bit cleared).
 By convention MEM[ 1 ] is used for this purpose.

-- The interrupt status as well as the INTEN bit can be checked by the INT_STAT unary operation.
+- The interrupt status as well as the INTDIS bit can be checked by the INT_STAT unary operation.

 Pseudo instructions
 ---------------------